AnWeber/httpyac/examples/README.md

 # @ref keycloak
 Authorization: Bearer {{keycloak.access_token}}
 ```

+> It is possible to reference any number of requests.

 ### import
 To reference requests from other files, these must first be imported.
 Imported files are enabled for all requests in one file.